This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 “We’re thrilled that our new pilot project will provide certainty to these Leaping Bunny brands that they will be able to maintain their cruelty free status while pursuing domestic production in China free from the risk of post-market testing.” – Cruelty Free International

 Note that this China Pilot Program is only available for EU brands and is not available (yet) for US or Canadian brands certified by CCIC’s Leaping Bunny Program.

 Choose Cruelty Free

-Choose Cruelty Free (CCF) is an independent, non-profit organization based in Australia and they certify cruelty-free brands that sell in Australia.
-I thought it was also worth mentioning CCF’s certification because I find their bunny logo to be ripped off and illegally used the most by many brands claiming to be “cruelty-free”.
+Choose Cruelty Free (CCF) is an independent, non-profit organization based in Australia, and they certify cruelty-free brands that sell in Australia.

 Not all cruelty-free bunny logos are created equal.
 Unofficial cruelty-free bunny logos have no merit, be cautious and do your research.
 There are also differences between the four third-party cruelty-free certifications currently available.
 They all have different standards, application processes, criteria, and fees.

 Now that you know what each third-party cruelty-free certification entails, you can make an informed decision on which cruelty-free logo you can trust.